Hello! This is part 3 of my Interview with Bloomberg series. If you want to read from the beginning, part 1 is here.

 That was an energetic, exciting, and a little-too-hyper interview.

-- which team(s) am I interested in following up on offer for?
+- which team(s) am I interested in following up on an offer for?
 I tell him I’m interested in both

 - which interviews do I think went well?
 I tell him the 2nd team